DataBiosphere/toil/docs/architecture.rst

         but we make aggressive steps to prevent it becoming a bottleneck (see `Read-only Leader`_ described below).
     * the job-store:
         Handles all files shared between the components.
 Files in the job-store are the means by which the state of the workflow is maintained.
 Each job is backed by a file in the job store, and atomic updates to this state are used to ensure the workflow can always be resumed upon failure.
 The job-store can also store all user files, allowing them to be shared between jobs.
-The job-store is defined by the abstract class :class:`toil.jobStores.abstractJobStore.AbstractJobStore`.
-Multiple implementations of this
+The job-store is defined by the :class:`~toil.jobStores.abstractJobStore.AbstractJobStore` class.
-        class allow Toil to support different back-end file stores, e.g.: S3, network file systems, Azure file store, etc.
+        Multiple implementations of this class allow Toil to support different back-end file stores, e.g.: S3, network file systems, Azure file store, etc.
     * workers:
         The workers are temporary processes responsible for running jobs, one at a time per worker.
 Each worker process is invoked with a job argument